pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-rail.md

 ## My Itenary

 For those wondering what itenary I followed during this trip, I have listed below.
 Please feel free to hack around it and use it like it is below.
-I totally spent 7 days doing this and I have split it by the day.
+I totally spent 7 days doing this.
+I have split the itenary by the day.

 ### Day 1:
 I boarded the California Zephyr 6 train from Emeryville, CA. I spent most of the first day in the train enjoying scenery.
-I arrived at Salt Lake City, Utah next day around 3:00 am in the morning.
+I arrived at Salt Lake City, Utah next day around 3:00a.m in the morning.

 ### Day 2:
 Picked up rental car at the Salt Lake City Airport, and drove to Grand Teton National Park.
-The was drive was through beautiful Idaho.
+The drive was through beautiful state of Idaho.
 I saw a lot of lush green fields, learnt that Idaho is the potato capital of the world.
-I then enjoy stunning mountain scapes at Grand Teton, did lots of Hiking, some kayaking in glacial waters, enjoyed sunset and crashed for the night.
+I then enjoyed stunning mountain scapes at Grand Teton, did lots of Hiking, some kayaking in glacial waters, enjoyed the sunset and crashed for the night.

 ### Day 3:
-I chilled in a little Ski Resort called Grand Targhee Resort for hald and then drove back to Salt Lake, do some local Salt Lake sightseeing.
-Visited The Great Salt Lake.
-I ate good dinner and watched a movie to kill time and board the zephyr train to Denver at 3:00am in the morning.
+I chilled in a little Ski Resort called Grand Targhee Resort for half a day.
+I began heading back to Salt Lake City do some local sightseeing.
+Visited The Great Salt Lake and learnt that its the second highest salt concentrated water body in the world after Dead Sea.
+I ate good dinner and watched a movie to kill time and boarded the Zephyr train to Denver at 3:30a.m in the morning.

 ### Day 4:
-I got some sleep in the train and woke by 8 in the morning, ate breakfast and began to enjoy stunning views as the train makes its way to Denver racing with majestic coloardo river by the side.
-I waved to to random rafters on the river, campers by the river.
-Reached denver by 6.30PM in the evening,rented a car from the airport and crashed for the day.
+I got some sleep in the train and woke by 8:00a.m in the morning, ate breakfast and began to enjoy stunning views as the train makes its way to Denver.
+For the majority part of this journey it races with majestic coloardo river by the side.
+I waved to random rafters on the river, campers by the river.
+Reached denver by 6:30p.m in the evening, rented a car from the airport and crashed for the day.

 ### Day 5:
-Drove to Rocky Mountain National Park, did lots of hiking, enjoyed stunning alpine views, lots of alpine lakes, beautfiul drive up the moutnain, wildlife, watch the night sky, mliky way and crashed for the night by a beautfiul cabin by the colarado river.
+Drove to Rocky Mountain National Park, did lots of hiking, enjoyed stunning alpine views, lots of alpine lakes, beautfiul drive up the moutnains, wildlife spotting, watched the night sky, mliky way and crashed for the night by a beautfiul cabin by the colarado river.

 ### Day 6:
 Enjoyed the day in a cute little town, Estees Park.
-Tried the local chocolate(Taffy), ate good food, did some shopping and drove back to denver.
-I went and droped the rental car and boarded a flight to Chicago.
-I reached Chicago by midnight.
-I rented a car from the airport and crashed for the night.
+Tried the local chocolate(Taffy), ate good food, did some shopping and drove back to Denver.
+I dropped the rental car and boarded a flight to Chicago.
+Reached Chicago by midnight, rented a car from the airport and crashed for the night.

 ### Day 7:
-The only reason I rented a car was to keep my stuff in the car while I did touristy stuff in Chicago City.
-I tasted the famous chicago pizza (sucked!), took the water taxi to Navy Pier, watched the skyline, enjoyed the sunset.
-I drove back to the airport, dropped the rental car and crashe at the airport until the flight back home to San Jose at 5:00AM next day.
+The only reason I rented a car in Chicago was to keep my stuff in the car while I did touristy stuff in Chicago City.
+I tasted the famous Chicago Pizza (sucked!), took the water taxi to Navy Pier, watched the skyline, enjoyed the sunset.
+I drove back to the airport, dropped the rental car and crashed at the airport until the flight back home to San Jose at 5:00a.m next day.

 If you want to plan such a vacation or a itenary similar to mine, please reach out to me and I will plan and book the iternary for you at a certain $$.
 Special discounts to friends and family :-)